S Corporation Sting Tax

 When Does the Excess Net Passive Income Tax Apply?

-Under IRC § 1375, an S corporation may be subject to a tax on excess net passive income if both of the following conditions are met:
+Under IRC § 1375, an S corporation may be a subject to "the sting tax" if both of the following conditions are met:

 The corporation has accumulated earnings and profits (AE&P) at the end of the tax year (usually from prior C corporation years), and

-Passive investment income exceeds 25% of the corporation’s gross receipts for that year
+The corporation’s passive investment income exceeds 25% of its gross receipts for that year.

 Dividends